 Eye tracking has been used to measure visual attention for many years.
 It is the process of using sensors to localize the position and the behavior of the eyes.
-It helps us to determine what a person is looking at, what he/she is not looking at, but also what he/she does and does not pay attention to.
+Eye trackers work with micro-cameras that focus their targets on both eyes and record their movements when the user fixes his/her attention on a stimulus.
+They capture the contrast between the pupil and the retina using a projection of infrared light by analyzing the light reflected by the cornea of the human eye.
+Thus, from an initial calibration, the eye tracker can analyze eye movements from top to bottom and left to right.
+An eye tracking system helps us to determine what a person is looking at, what he/she is not looking at, but also what he/she does and does not pay attention to.
 Through eye tracking systems we can provide many visual attention measures, such as: fixation, gaze, and movement, in order to analyze users' ocular behavior.

 A principal means of interacting with 3D VEs (Virtual Environments), in the case of video games, for example, is the use of the virtual camera, which is relatively easy to access and manipulate via game engines.
-The use of this virtual camera can show interesting results for non-invasive study and characterization of user behavior - especially in the absence of eye tracking systems, which can sometimes be unavailable.
+The use of this virtual camera can show interesting results for non invasive study and characterization of user's behavior - especially in the absence of eye tracking systems, which can sometimes be unavailable.